aprilnovak/nekRSDoc/source/references.rst

 ..
 [Launder] Launder, B.E. and Spalding, D.B.
 "The Numerical Computation of Turbulent Flows,"
     *Computer Methods in Applied Mechanics and Engineering* **3** 269-289 (1974)

 ..
+[Russo] Russo, F. and Basse, N.T.
+"Scaling of Turbulence Intensity for Low-Speed FLow in Smooth Pipes,"
+    *Flow Measurement and Instrumentation* **52** 101-114 (2016)

+..
 [Wilcox] Wilcox, D.C.
 "Turbulence Modeling for CFD," *DCW Industries* (2006)